Claims Against Ian Paterson for Breast Surgery Errors13 Aug 2019 | Stephanie Prior

-Former Consultant surgeon Ian Patterson has been found guilty of 17 counts of wounding with intent.
-In May this year he was sentenced to 15 years in prison for performing , ‘extensive, life-changing operations for no medically justifiable reason’ During his trial, the Nottingham Crown Court heard how Patterson encouraged 10 of his healthy private patients to undergo unnecessary surgery for the treatment of non-existent breast cancer.
-His actions have been described by one of his victims as ‘grotesque’ and ‘violent’.
-Presiding Judge Jeremy Baker told Patterson, ‘You deliberately played upon their worst fears, either by inventing or deliberately exaggerating the risk that they would develop cancer, and thereby gained their trust and confidence to consent to the surgical procedures which you carried out upon them.’
+Former Consultant surgeon Ian Patterson has been found guilty of 17 intentional wounding counts.
+In May this year he was sentenced to 15 years in prison for performing ‘extensive, life-changing operations for no medically justifiable reason’ During his trial, the Nottingham Crown Court heard how Patterson encouraged 10 of his healthy private patients to undergo unnecessary surgery for the treatment of non-existent breast cancer.
+One of his victims described his actions as ‘grotesque’ and ‘violent’.
+Judge Jeremy Baker told Patterson, ‘You deliberately played upon their worst fears, either by inventing or deliberately exaggerating the risk that they would develop cancer, and thereby gained their trust and confidence to consent to the surgical procedures you carried out upon them.’

 1100 NHS Patients Affected

 Ironically, Patterson is also accused of insufficiently treating real cancer patients by performing ‘cleavage sparing’ breast surgery that left breast tissue in place.
-This particular procedure is associated with twice the relapse rate of a full mastectomy.
-In 2007 the Heart of England NHS trust investigated Patterson’s practice and told him to discontinue: he refused.
-Ultimately, because of the arrogance and narcissism of a single surgeon, over 1100 NHS patients were recalled for further tests and a staggering 68 of the women who had been operated on by Patterson went on to develop a recurrence of their cancer.
+This procedure is associated with twice the relapse rate of a full mastectomy.
+In 2007 the Heart of England NHS Trust investigated Patterson’s practice and told him to discontinue: he refused.
+Ultimately, because of the arrogance and narcissism of a single surgeon, over 1100 NHS patients were recalled for further tests, and a staggering 68 of the women who Patterson had operated on went on to develop a recurrence of their cancer.